 The year was 1991.
-In the face of the world’s 6th Great Extinction, many scientists and activists had come to realize that North America’s protected areas were too small and disconnected to sustain the diversity of life—yet few were willing to act.
 Wilderness activist Dave Foreman and conservation biologist Dr. Michael Soulé envisioned a conservation group that would merge sound science with on-the-ground action.

-Together with wildlands philanthropist Doug Tompkins and a few other colleagues, Foreman and Soulé launched this bold new group—first called the North American Wilderness Recovery Strategy, soon simplified to The Wildlands Project, and now known as Wildlands Network.
+Together with wildlands philanthropist Doug Tompkins and other colleagues, Foreman and Soulé launched this bold new group—first called the North American Wilderness Recovery Strategy, soon simplified to The Wildlands Project, and now known as Wildlands Network.

 Wildlands Network has given conservationists and fellow scientists the tools and vision necessary to protect wild nature at a continental scale.